jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 Returns the date of the current bar.
 If there is no bar on a chart, like in pre and after-market hours or weekends and holidays, then results, including label values, from the date/time functions are not reliable.

-A typical GetYYYYMMDD()  result date  is 20,131,107.
+A typical `GetYYYYMMDD()`  result date  is 20,131,107.
 This result doesn't look like a date especially with the commas but it is.

-When GetYYYYMMDD() is compared to an inputted date the commas are omitted  in the input date.
-An example is 'input endDate = 20100101;'
+When `GetYYYYMMDD()` is compared to an inputted date the commas are omitted  in the input date.
+An example is `input endDate = 20100101;`

-Functions that use GetYYYYMMDD() as a parameter are:
+Functions that use `GetYYYYMMDD()` as a parameter are:

 - `GetDayOfWeek(int yyyyMmDd);`#Returns the day of week from 1 (Monday) to 7 (Sunday).